 At GEMS Wesgreen International School we welcome children with a range of learning preferences, including students of determination (students with special education needs and disabilities), students who are gifted and talented and students who are English Language Learners.
 Our staff are committed to educating all students in a common learning environment with similar-aged peers.
 At GEMS Wesgreen International School diversity is made visible as a strength, respectful relationships are continually enhanced and all children fully participate in learning through adjustments and teaching strategies tailored to meet the diverse range of learners reflected in wider society.

-The United Arab Emirates Ministry of Education requires that you submit the following on registration.
+Sharjah Private Education Authority SPEA requires that you submit the following on registration.

 - 2 Passport size photographs.

-- 1 Copies of the child’s Passport with valid visa.
+- 1 Copy of the child’s Passport with valid visa.

-- 1 Copies of the child’s Birth Certificate.
+- 1 Copy of the child’s Birth Certificate.

 - 1 Copy of the father’s Passport with valid visa.